 - Similarly, one of Giacomo's passive abilities in the Cuotl campaign is getting some non-retrainable Hybrid Clockwork Men.

-- Dawn Of War: Skirmish missions start you off with one builder and the main building.
+- Dawn of War: Skirmish missions start you off with one builder and the main building.
 If the "assassinate" victory condition is active, you also get your race's hero free of charge (with the caveat that if he dies, well, Game Over).
-Leads to particularly hilarious examples when the AI attaches the hero the the first available squad as a Meat Shield but never changes it when there are better options.
-Campaign missions start you with the builder, building, hero, and whatever honor guard units you've acquired (they can't be replaced if killed on that mission, but you can buy new ones in between missions).
+Leads to particularly hilarious examples when the AI attaches the hero the the first available squad as a meat shield but never changes it when there are better options.
+Campaign missions start you with the builder, building, hero, and in Dark Crusade and Soulstorm, whatever honor guard units you've acquired (they can't be replaced if killed on that mission, but you can buy new ones in between missions).

 - In the first game, orks get a squad of Slugga Boys in addition to the other units.